 2. Thornhill Broome State Beach – Port Hueneme, CA

 This is another dry-camp only spot along the Pacific ocean.
-Unlike Rincon Parkway, there are more facilities here which can accommodate tent campers as well.
+Unlike Rincon Parkway, there are more facilities here which can accommodate tarps and tent campers as well.
 It is located just north of Malibu and south of Oxnard along Highway 1 in a stretch of the Pacific Coast nicknamed ‘the California Riviera’.
 It is more protected from the highway noise and reservations are allowed although your site is only assigned when you show up.
 It is a managed campground with rangers at the gate so expect to pay a bit more than Rincon Parkway.

 3. Malibu Creek State Park – Calabasas, CA